Ooooh look, even the “Subscribe” page has a SolidWallOfWriting!

-Comments would be great if it wasn’t for the fact that usually they’re not
+Comments would be great if it wasn’t for the fact that usually they’re not.

 I often feel it’s only the convention of having these things that compels people to provide them.
 The one thing you definitely won’t see is anywhere to leave comments.
 I could have just left it alone and left people wondering why I forgot to put a comments section anywhere, but, I actually want to be somewhat vocal about it and promote the idea of a world where a website without a comments section is not something freakish.

 Too many comments in comment sections seem like knee jerk reactions, not thought through and often they seem to serve little purpose and sadly don’t produce debate or discussion.
 Reading comments on anyone’s work can often feel like being in a room of hecklers heckling from the safety of their keyboard.
-It might be well natured and that would make it a little different to full on trolling, but whatever you call it, I don’t welcome it.

 I also think that there’s something terribly wrong about someone reading an article and then reading the comments and being more invested in what they’ve read in short snappy punchy comments than in the article they’ve read.
 It often seems to be that people believe the comments sections more than the actual main body of text.
 This might be testament to the quality of a clickbait style of online journalism and it’s fair enough to say that anything that’s lured you in with a flashy headline, only to end up as a nothing story, probably deserves all the trolling it gets.

-Personally, I don’t want to give a forum for trolling, whether it’s well natured or not.
-Comparitively speaking, I am actually open to the ideas of abusive emails.
-At least that takes time and effort, and you have to be really invested in what you’ve read, for good or bad, to do that.
-I’m not sure where and when we collectively got it into our heads that it’s the norm for everyone to be able to comment, to heckle, to troll, like it’s a God given right.
+There’s too much power given to comments and online reviews andI don’t want to give a forum for trolling, whether it’s well natured or no. I’m not sure where and when we collectively got it into our heads that it’s the norm for everyone to be able to comment, to heckle, to troll, like it’s a God given right.
 The real life equivalent that comes to mind is someone going into the Tate Modern during the Summer exhibition and scribbling underneath any piece of art, “How long did this crap take you?”
 Or being more positive, “Yay!
 I like your work.”

 How would you respond?
 What comments could you possibly have?
+Wouldn’t it just look like this?

 Comments: